{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Please consult your advisor and read the prospectus or Fund Facts document before investing.
 There may be commissions, trailing commissions, management fees and expenses associated with mutual fund investments.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 RBC Funds, BlueBay Funds and PH&N Funds are offered by RBC Global Asset Management Inc. and distributed through authorized dealers in Canada.

-This document may contain forward-looking statements about a fund or general economic factors which are not guarantees of future performance.
+This podcast may contain forward-looking statements about a fund or general economic factors which are not guarantees of future performance.
 Forward-looking statements involve inherent risk and uncertainties, so it is possible that predictions, forecasts, projections and other forward-looking statements will not be achieved.
 We caution you not to place undue reliance on these statements as a number of important factors could cause actual events or results to differ materially from those expressed or implied in any forward-looking statement.

-RBC GAM is the asset management division of Royal Bank of Canada (RBC) which includes RBC Global Asset Management Inc., RBC Global Asset Management (U.S.) Inc., RBC Global Asset Management (UK) Limited, and RBC Global Asset Management (Asia) Limited, which are separate, but affiliated subsidiaries of RBC.
+RBC Global Asset Management (RBC GAM) is the asset management division of Royal Bank of Canada (RBC) which includes RBC GAM Inc., RBC Global Asset Management (U.S.) Inc., RBC Global Asset Management (UK) Limited, RBC Global Asset Management (Asia) Limited, and RBC Indigo Asset Management Inc. which are separate, but affiliated subsidiaries of RBC.

 ® / TM Trademark(s) of Royal Bank of Canada.
 Used under licence.